 Visit the frequently asked questions (FAQs) by patients section on this website to see some basic answers to common questions that people have about NETs.

-Always consult your doctor about specific questions for your individual health.
+Always consult your doctor or specialist nurse about specific questions for your individual health.
 These answers are not intended to replace their medical advice.

 “I just took charge to find out more information.
 I would be foolish to say I wasn’t scared.
 But I moved forward from the first moment.”